Efficient Graph Condensation via Gaussian Process: Methodology

 The elements of the covariance function $\mathcal{K}(G,G')$ can be calculated analytically as~\cite{williams1996computing},

 where $\tilde{x}_i = (\hat{x}_i, 1)^{\top}$ denotes the augmented vector, with $\hat{x}_i$ representing the $i$-th element of $\hat{X}$.
 The covariance matrix $\Sigma_w = \text{diag}(\sigma_w^2, \sigma_w^2, \cdots, \beta)$ characterizes the noise structure in the model, where $\sigma_w^2$ is typically set to 1.
-The Equation~\eqref{eq:cov} facilitates computational efficiency by enabling element-wise calculations, which are well-suited for acceleration using GPUs.
-As a result, this approach provides a computationally efficient and scalable solution for reducing the prediction time of GP.
+Equation~\eqref{eq:cov} facilitates computational efficiency by enabling element-wise calculations, which are well-suited for acceleration using GPUs.
+Thus, this approach provides a computationally efficient and scalable solution for reducing the time cost of GP. }